segarc21/des-connector-odbc/README.md

 where ```/path/to/libdesodbc{a}{w}-v1.2.1-linux.so``` is the path of the driver (file included) ```libdesodbca-v1.2.1-linux.so``` (ANSI) or ```libdesodbcw-v1.2.1-linux.so``` (Unicode), ```libdesodbcS{-gtk}{-gtk3}-v1.2.1-linux.dll``` is the path of the specified setup library (file included), ```/path/to/des/des``` is the path of the DES executable (file included), and ```/path/to/working/directory``` is the path of the working directory in which DES should operate (for example, the folder in which DES is installed).

 If errors arise, make sure the environment ```ODBCINI``` points to the correct path that contains ```odbc.ini```.

-When finishing an install, usage count refers to the number of times the driver has been installed under the specified name.

 ### macOS